 The numbers are IN!
-Join us as we countdown the Best Chester County Wedding Venues for 2021–based on the amount of inquiries each venue received throughout the year.
+Join us as we countdown the Best Chester County Wedding Venues –based on the number of inquiries each venue received throughout the year.

 One fact is clear: Chester County is steeped in history.
-From rustic barns and historic mansions to industrial chic and unique spaces, here are the best Chester County wedding venue awards!
+From rustic barns and historic mansions to industrial chic and unique spaces, here are the awards for best Chester County wedding venues!
 Is your favorite on the list?

 Photo credit: Brae Howard Photography/The Washington at Historic Yellow Springs